redxdev/ECS/README.md

   * `OnComponentAssigned` - called when a component is assigned to an entity.
 This might mean the component is new to the entity, or there's just a new assignment of the component to that entity overwriting an old one.

 There is no `OnComponentRemoved` event as of this time.

+## Avoiding RTTI

+If you wish to avoid using RTTI for any reason, you may define the ECS_NO_RTTI macro before including ECS.h.
+When doing so, you must also add a couple of macros to your component and event types:

+    // in a header somewhere
+	struct MyComponent
+	{
+		ECS_DECLARE_TYPE; // add this at the top of the structure, make sure to include the semicolon!

+		// ...
+	};

+	// in a cpp somewhere
+	ECS_DEFINE_TYPE(MyComponent);

+Again, make sure you do this with events as well.

+If you have any templated events, you may do the following:

+	template<typename T>
+    struct MyEvent
+	{
+		ECS_DECLARE_TYPE;

+		T someField;

+		// ...
+	}

+	template<typename T>
+	ECS_DEFINE_TYPE(MyEvent<T>);